pac4j/jee-pac4j/README.md

 The following parameters can be defined:

-- `defaultUrl`: the default logout url if the provided *url* parameter does not match the `logoutUrlPattern`
+- `defaultUrl` (optional): the default logout url if the provided *url* parameter does not match the `logoutUrlPattern`
-- `logoutUrlPattern`: the logout url pattern that the logout url must match (it's a security check, only relative urls are allowed by default).
+- `logoutUrlPattern` (optional): the logout url pattern that the logout url must match (it's a security check, only relative urls are allowed by default).

 ## Migration guide

 The `isAjax` parameter is no longer available as AJAX requests are now automatically detected.
+The `stateless` parameter is no longer available as the stateless nature is held by the client itself.
-The `requireAnyRole` and `requieAllRoles` parameters are no longer available and authorizers must be used instead (by name or defined via setter).
+The `requireAnyRole` and `requieAllRoles` parameters are no longer available and authorizers must be used instead.

 ## Demo